-- the miracles and what they reveal about the person, teaching and work of Jesus - different types of miracles - healing miracles (e.g. the paralytic) - exorcisms (e.g. the dumb demoniac) - raising from the dead (e.g. the ruler's daughter) - nature miracles (e.g. stilling of the storm) - issues raised by the accounts - purpose (e.g. why did Jesus perform miracles?) - historical (e.g. did the miracles happen as recorded?)
+- the miracles and what they reveal about the person, teaching and work of Jesus - different types of miracles - healing miracles (e.g. the centurion's slave) - exorcisms (e.g. the demon-possessed boy) - raising from the dead (e.g. the widow of Nain's son) - nature miracles (e.g. feeding of the five thousand) - issues raised by the accounts - purpose (e.g. why did Jesus perform miracles?) - historical (e.g. did the miracles happen as recorded?)